BeauJoh/thesis/seminar/slides.md

 # Future Work -- EOD

 * Autotuner integration -- others \footnote{N. Chaimov, B. Norris, and A. Malony, “Toward multi-target autotuning for accelerators,” ICPADS, 2014, pp. 534–541.} \footnote{C. Nugteren and V. Codreanu, “CLTune: A generic auto-tuner for OpenCL kernels,” MCSoC, 2015, pp. 195–202.} \footnote{J. Price and S. McIntosh-Smith, “Analyzing and improving performance portability of opencl applications via auto-tuning,” IWOCL, 2017, p.
 14.} have shown good performance.
-* What does that mean for the scheduling workflow?
+* What does autotuning mean for the scheduling workflow?
-* Use the predictive model for synthetic benchmark study

 # Conclusions -- AIWC